rawfunkmaharishi/website-2018/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 }]
 </script>
 ```

-because who doesn't like a bit of [Linked Data](http://rawfunkmaharishi.uk/blog/2015/01/19/linking-data/)?

 Seriously, if you do this, you have a _very very good chance_ of us playing your show